ni/measurement-plugin-converter-python/ni-measurement-ui-creator/docs/HLD/ni_measurement_ui_creator_hld.md

 ## Future Plans

-- To integrate this tool with a measurement plugin converter to automate UI creation along with code migration.
+- Integrate this tool with the measurement plugin converter to automate UI creation during measurement migration.